-By ‘microsegmentation’ we aim to identify those features of ASD that have a functional impact on individuals and an economic impact upon society.
+By ‘microsegmentation’ we aimed to identify those features of ASD that have a functional impact on individuals and an economic impact upon society.
 Every individual with autism is unique.
 However, people with similar features, such as severe learning difficulties, or high levels of challenging behaviour, are likely to have many similar needs and to benefit from a similar range of interventions or services.

-Second, for the same reason we have carried out a meta-analysis of autism and intellectual ability.
+Second, for the same reason we carried out a meta-analysis of autism and intellectual ability.
 The question of whether someone with ASD also has a learning disability is again of crucial importance since, in general, that points to the need for a higher tariff of service provision on a lifelong basis.
 However, estimates of the distribution of learning disabilities within ASD were extremely variable and unreliable.

-Third, we have carried out a major survey of the issues faced by a large sample of people with ASD in Scotland and of the services used by them and required by them.
+Third, we carried out a major survey of the issues faced by a large sample of people with ASD in Scotland and of the services used by them and required by them.

 On the basis of all evidence gathered, an economic analysis of the costs of autism in Scotland and of how that relates to different segments of the ASD population has been prepared, as a basis for informing priorities for intervention and service provision.

-The research team is as follows:
+The research team was as follows: